joelburton/glide/cheatsheet/index.rst

   :version: |version|

+  .. container:: noprint

     You may find it useful to review the source of this document while reading it:
     `index.rst`:download:.

 Overall document format
 =======================